GustavoDaMassa/JavaConcepts/ClassesInternas/Readme.md

+# Internal Class in Java

-In Java, an internal class is often referred to as a nested class.
+An internal class is often referred to as a nested class.
 Nested classes are classes defined within the scope of another class.
 There are four types of nested classes in Java:

 1. **Static Nested Class**
 2. **Inner Class (Non-static Nested Class)**
 3. **Local Inner Class**
 4. **Anonymous Inner Class**

 ### 1. Static Nested Class